AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 -------------------

-The first time when you login, complete Onboarding process.
+The first time you log in, complete the Onboarding process.
 It takes a few steps.

 If you have a BYOL license or use a community image, you need to have a